At the Barr Center, our approach to shoulder pain relief begins and ends with our patients.

 “After 30 years of not doing much more than walking for exercise, I decided to run a Spartan race with my daughter to see if I could finish.
 I had so much fun that I started training more often and that’s when I aggravated an old high-school shoulder injury.

 In Dr. Barr’s words, “I have a lot going on in there” including a severely torn labrum that made me a candidate for surgery.
 After two rounds of PRP and a few weeks of physical therapy, my shoulder was back to 90% and is getting stronger every day.
 I’ve resumed my training and racing again.” – E.H.

 Once we assess your condition and have diagnosed the cause of your pain, our goal is to use the least invasive, non-surgical approach to relieving your pain.
 Our clinicians will work with you to assess your shoulder condition starting with a thorough physical exam.
 We often perform a complete diagnostic ultrasound in our office- looking for rotator cuff tears, tendonitis, bursitis, arthritis and instability.
 Once an accurate diagnosis is made then we prescribe important exercises to improve shoulder range of motion, strength and function.
 As part of our holistic approach we always address healthy lifestyle and nutrition tips that can reduce recurrence, minimize inflammation and keep you as healthy as possible.

 Can the Barr Center Help You with Shoulder Pain Relief?

 Call us at 757-578-2260 or email us at [email protected] to get started on relieving your shoulder pain.
 To learn more about the anatomy of the shoulder and the causes of shoulder pain, visit our blog articles below for more information.

 Other pain management conditions we treat are: Neck Pain, Back Pain, Hip Pain and Knee Pain.
-We often use Regenerative Medicine and Physical Therapy in our treatments.
+We often use Regenerative Medicine, and sometimes combine physical therapy, in our pain management treatments.